WRansohoff/nmigen_rv32i_min/README.md

 # Test Coverage

+The RISC-V RV32I compliance tests can be simulated, and they probably all pass.
+I try to run the full test suite regularly as I make changes, but sometimes a broken commit slips through.

-Note that I've only implemented the most basic exceptions, interrupts don't work, and I'll need to implement some buses before I can add any peripherals.
-Fortunately, [the `nmigen-soc` repository](https://github.com/nmigen/nmigen-soc) contains a [Wishbone bus implementation](https://opencores.org/howto/wishbone), but I need to do some reading to figure out how that works.
+I've also only implemented the most basic exceptions, interrupts aren't implemented, and there's only a very basic GPIO peripheral.

-Until I add a GPIO peripheral and/or debugging interface, the only means of testing the CPU in real hardware is through a non-standard "LED" opcode.
-It sets the output states of pins 39-41 to the 3 least-significant bits of a given CPU register; those pins are usually connected to LEDs on `iCE40UP` boards because they also have PWM capabilities.

-The CPU design is also fairly inefficient; it uses almost 4,000 LUTs, and it sounds like a minimal implementation shouldn't take many more than 1,000.
-It also doesn't include a debugging interface.
+And the CPU design is fairly inefficient; it uses almost 4,000 LUTs, and it sounds like a minimal implementation shouldn't take many more than 1,000.
+It also doesn't include a debugging interface yet.

-So even though this table of test coverage looks okay, there's plenty more work to do before it can run an arbitrary C program.

 ## Compliance Tests